BerkeleyLab/Bedrock/projects/comms_top/README.md

 * Ethernet to Local Bus bridge over fiber
 * ChitChat serial protocol over fiber
-* Generation of QF2PRE-compatible bitfiles
+* Generation of QF2-Pre compatible bitfiles
-* Communication with QF2PRE over Ethernet/Local Bus
+* Communication with QF2-Pre over Ethernet/Local Bus

-**NOTE:** While this project mainly focuses on exercising QF2PRE hardware and its GTX transceivers, a minimal example of Ethernet-over-fiber functionality using GTP transceivers can be found under `gige_eth/`, which targets an AC701 development board.
+**NOTE:** While this project mainly focuses on exercising QF2-Pre hardware and its GTX transceivers, a minimal example of Ethernet-over-fiber functionality using GTP transceivers can be found under `gige_eth/`, which targets an AC701 development board.